runeladeby/hello-world/README.md

 Don't Panic.

-With a seemingly endless universe, seemingly endless possibilities arises!
+With a seemingly endless universe, seemingly endless possibilities arise!

 Bring Coffee and your favorite towel, and join our trip in space, time (or the illusion thereoff) and psychiatric/neurodegenerative diseases.